eostitan/resource-usage-oracle/README.md

 ## EOSIO Resource Usage Aggregator

-Python app which collects CPU/NET usage for all transactions using the get_blocks API, and submits to an EOSIO oracle contract.
+Python app which collates CPU/NET usage for all accounts interacting with the blockchain each day.
+It gathers from the get_blocks nodeos API, and submits to an EOSIO oracle contract after midnight once the previous days data has been received.

 Data is stored in Redis which is persisted to file every 5 minutes.